Binance Smart Chain’s BurgerSwap drained of $7.2M in exploit By Cointelegraph - Up News Info

 Binance Smart Chain’s BurgerSwap drained of $7.2M in exploit

-Another decentralized finance protocol was subject to a major exploit on Friday, May 28, after $7.2 million was drained from BurgerSwap (BURGER) on Binance Smart Chain.
+Another decentralized finance protocol was subject to a major exploit on Friday after $7.2 million was drained from BurgerSwap on Binance Smart Chain.

 Continue Reading on Coin Telegraph